In December 2015, New York Magazine posted the following video on YouTube entitled Women Don’t Talk Much in “Star Wars”

 I could have stopped there as the figures showed what I came to suspect as I was annotating the issue – there’s really not a great deal of women talking.
-I continued, however, and looked at the amount spoken by the individual characters, ranking them high to low.
+I continued, however, and looked at the amount spoken by the individual characters in issue #2, ranking them high to low.

 Eclipso gets 31% of the dialogue – hardly surprising as he’s the main character and his name’s in the title.
 Vril Dox, the leader of LEGION, comes second with 11% – he’s in charge of organising the assault on the moon so gets a lot of time barking orders.
 Bruce Gordon gets third place with 10% as he only shows up halfway through the issue.
 Superman, who accompanies Bruce, comes fourth with 6% and then it drops away for the remaining characters.

 The highest placed female character is Phase, a member of LEGION and Dox’s second in command, who ranks fourteenth with 1.46% of the dialogue.
 The female character with the largest amount of dialogue doesn’t even make the top ten.

 To illustrate this, here’s a final chart showing the amount of dialogue per page for the five characters mentioned above – the top four males and Phase:

 I hope it’s easy enough to read – Eclipso (the purple line) gets dialogue throughout the issue; Vril Dox (green) has a ton of speaking in the first half of the book but, after Superman (blue) and Bruce Gordon (yellow) turn up, he gives way to them; and Phase (red) . . . she gets a handful of lines in the first half and a quick one line at the end and that’s it.